High Purcell enhancement in all-TMDC nanobeam resonator designs with active monolayers for nanolasers

 \section{Conclusion}

-An all-TMDC nanobeam resonator with an optically active monolayer that supports high Purcell enhancement was proposed and investigated numerically.
+An all-TMDC nanobeam resonator with an active monolayer that supports high Purcell enhancement was proposed and investigated numerically.
 The system is designed to function as a nanolaser.
-A numerical optimization resulted in a resonator design supporting a resonance mode with a localization of the electric field at the center of the system and with a corresponding resonance frequency close to the emission frequency of the optically active layer.
-The resonance exhibits a $Q$-factor of $9.92\times 10^{4}$ and enables a high Purcell enhancement of~$4600$.
+A numerical optimization resulted in a resonator design supporting a resonance mode with a localization of the electric field at the center of the system and with a corresponding resonance frequency close to the emission frequency of the active layer.
+The resonance exhibits a $Q$-factor of $9.92\times 10^{4}$ and enables a high Purcell enhancement of~$4.6\times10^3$.

 For modeling and optimizing the Purcell enhancement of dipole emitters in atomically thin layers, we proposed a framework based on the calculation of resonance modes and their resonance frequencies, i.e., on the solution of Maxwell's equation without a source term.
 The resonance modes and resonance frequencies are used for a resonance expansion of the Purcell enhancement.
 In this way, the sharp spectral peak of the Purcell enhancement, which occurs due to the high-$Q$ resonance, can be efficiently resolved and optimized.
 A constraint on the $Q$-factor was imposed to obtain a not too narrow spectral linewidth for realistic applications.
 In order to demonstrate the theoretical limits of our system, an additional optimization without constraining the $Q$-factor was performed.
-This resulted in a Purcell enhancement of $2.39\times 10^{4}$, where the underlying resonance has a $Q$-factor of $6.42\times 10^5$.
+This resulted in a Purcell enhancement of $2.4\times 10^{4}$, where the underlying resonance has a $Q$-factor of $6.42\times 10^5$.

-We expect that the proposed nanobeam resonator with technologically implementable dimensions can be a starting point for experimental realizations.
-Furthermore, we expect that the optimization framework based on resonance expansion will be useful to propose and investigate further resonator designs with high Purcell enhancements.
-Our results provide design principles and physical insights critical for advancing next-generation nanophotonic devices based on 2D materials.
+The proposed nanobeam resonator with technologically implementable dimensions can be a starting point for experimental realizations.
+We expect that the optimization framework based on resonance expansion will be useful to propose and investigate further resonator designs with high Purcell enhancements.
+Although we demonstrated design concepts in the context of a nanobeam resonator, the framework presented is general and can be adapted to a broad range of resonator types.
+Photonic crystal cavities or microring resonators offer similar or complementary figures of merit and could enable alternative coupling configurations or footprint optimizations~\cite{Sriram_2020,Munkhbat_2023}.
+Furthermore, the high refractive index of TMDCs makes them well suited as a platform for diverse resonator geometries, paving the way toward monolithic, reconfigurable, and ultra-compact 2D material photonic circuits~\cite{Kim_2023}.